Contents

 4. Replacement vehicle needs

-If your car is undergoing repairs, consider how you'll manage your transportation needs during that period.
-Some insurance plans provide replacement vehicles.
+If your car is being repaired, consider how you’ll get around during that period.
+Some insurance plans include temporary replacement vehicles.

 5. Off-road or unpaved roads